TriAzz/ChessConquest/README.md

 ### Factions

-The world is divided between five competing factions:
+The world is divided between five competing factions, each with its own theme and description.
+(Future updates will add unique armies and abilities for each faction.)

-- **Iron Legion** (Blue) - The player's faction
+- **Iron Legion** (Blue)
 - **Crimson Order** (Red)
 - **Emerald Covenant** (Green)
 - **Golden Dynasty** (Yellow)
 - **Shadow Collective** (Gray)

+At the start of a campaign, you select which faction you want to play as.
+A description for each faction is shown in the selection screen.

 ### Battle System